 d.
 Describe how DEQ involved small businesses in developing this proposed rule.

 DEQ included small business representatives and delegates from Oregon Business and Industry who represent small businesses in Oregon on the Hazardous Waste Fee Advisory Committee.
 The Committee advised DEQ on the cost of compliance for small businesses.
 DEQ will also provide the rulemaking notice to all hazardous waste businesses registered and who reported as fee-payers within the last three years with Oregon DEQ.
 These groups included small businesses.
-Small businesses will also have the opportunity to comment though the public comment and public hearing.
+Small businesses also had the opportunity to comment though the public comment and public hearing.

 Documents relied on for fiscal economic impact